S-idz/_CircularVogue/README.md

 📌 How to Use:1️⃣ Open the Live MVP link above.2️⃣ Go to the Login page and enter a test account.3️⃣ Explore the platform's features!

+📽 Demo / Walkthrough
+Watch the project in action: https://youtu.be/1FRNl1SvXUc

 🛠 Tech Stack

 Frontend: HTML, CSS, JavaScript